morinim/documents/ga_string_guessing/article.md

 Specifically the program attempted to guess a secret phrase (I'm sorry, not [`"Methinks it is like a weasel"`](https://en.wikipedia.org/wiki/Weasel_program), just `"Hello world"`) by evolving a random set of initial guesses.

-The task is a good way to introduce oneself to GAs since a solution doesn't require too much code.
+This task is a good introduction to GAs, as it doesn't require extensive code.
 This is not to say it's a trivial task: many details are interesting and there are several error-prone choices.

 The code didn't work because of: